learn-co-curriculum/phase-1-stitching-together-the-three-pillars/README.md

 comments that begin with "Step 1."
 Follow the instructions there to un-comment the code that locates the page element we want — in this case, the heart.

-![demostration of un-commenting step one][three-pillars-example-working]
+![demonstration of un-commenting step one][three-pillars-example-comment-step-one]

 ### Cause a Change to Given Code So That Server-Side Behavior Is Stubbed in

 Next, in your `demo.js` file, find the comments describing Step 2, which sets up the mock server communication (our third pillar):

-![demostration of un-commenting step two][three-pillars-example-comment-step-two]
+![demonstration of un-commenting step two][three-pillars-example-comment-step-two]

 ### Cause a Change to Given Code So That Event Listening Has an Effect

 Now, find Step 3 in the commented code.
 It's time to bring in the second pillar,
 events:

-![demostration of un-commenting step three][three-pillars-example-comment-step-three]
+![demonstration of un-commenting step three][three-pillars-example-comment-step-three]

 We've activated all the parts of our code that stitch in the three pillars of front-end web programming.
 Let's go back to your browser and see what Simple